Chelulei-Faith/Semester-Group-Project/README.md

 This project is a **Student Examination Processing System** developed for Strathmore University.
 It is designed to manage student data, record examination scores, calculate grades, and generate detailed report cards.

 ## Features
-- Input and store details for multiple students, including their names, ID numbers, and scores for various subjects.
+- Input and store details for at least ten  students, including their names, ID numbers, and scores for various subjects.
 - Automatically calculate average scores, assign grades, and provide performance-based recommendations.
 - Generate and display detailed report cards for all students or a specific student.